iacore/unnamed-dag-vcs/spec.md

 - the directory file can be treated as a normal file (diffed).
 - the storage backend is tasked to keep all the reachable files alive.
 - no compaction is provided, for simplicity of the implementation.
 You can compress the files together during transfer or storage though.

+## Example Application

+<a id="exapp"></a>

+Included is this code repository is a simple application that records the current directory.

+TK is this the best showcase?

 ## Example